jromang/picochess/docs/usage.rst

 Choosing skill level
 --------------------
 Put the extra **black** queen on your DGT board to select skill level.
 Putting it on square A6 will select level 0 (easiest), while B6 selects level 1, C6 selects level 2, etc. If no skill level is selected, PicoChess uses level 20 (the highest level) by default.
 Level 20 can also be selected by placing the extra black queen on square E4.
+(Remove the extra white queen if it is still on the board.)

 * Level  0 estimates about 1100 Elo (Absolute beginner)
 * Level 10 estimates about 1750 Elo (Mediate club player )